Adult Education

 Sundays at 9:30am | Room 201 (Immanuel, 2nd Floor) | Led by Raymond Monroe

 Jesus calls to us to be His disciples and characterizes us as disciples who love one another.
 What does it mean to be a disciple?
 Is being a disciple about my spiritual journey?
-We will explore some of the distortions identified in the book The Disciple Dilemma by Dennis Allen.
+Digging Deep take a break for the summer and will resume on Sunday, August 24.

 • God Connects